 Most of us want to achieve smooth and glowing skin.
 One way to achieve that is to try dermaplaning on your face.
-The procedure makes use of a very sharp blade to remove the upper layers of the skin, including all the tiny hairs that most people describe as peach fuzz.
+The procedure uses a sharp blade to remove the upper layers of the skin, including all the tiny hairs that most people describe as peach fuzz or vellus hair.
 The result is smooth, glowing, shiny skin.

 So you finally gave in to the dermaplaning trend when it comes to skincare!
 Awesome!

-In the hopes of achieving smoother skin without fuzzy hair, you take the plunge.
+In the hopes of at-home exfoliation, leading to smoother skin without fuzzy hair, you take the plunge.
 Your skin looks great and glowing after the procedure.
-However, after a few days, you discover lots of tiny bumps in your skin.
+However, after a few days, you discover lots of tiny bumps on your skin.

-You’re having a breakout.
+You’re having an acne breakout.
 And it doesn’t look good.

 One of the worst things that can happen when dermaplaning goes wrong is developing a breakout.
 This is because the skin got irritated due to the procedure.

-You don’t want to have active acne while dermaplaning.
-The dermaplaning process will just worsen your acne breakout.
-You will just be spreading the infection all over the face when you go through it.
+If you’re experiencing an active acne breakout, you should not dermaplane the area until the acne has subsided!
+The dermaplaning treatment will just worsen your acne breakout.
+You will just be spreading the bacteria and infection all over the face!

-Another worst-case scenario that can happen is when your skin gets scarred.
+Another worst-case scenario that can happen is when your skin gets scarred or cut by the dermaplaning tool.
 Scarring is a rare effect but it is possible.
 This is especially true if you dermaplane at home with the wrong kind of blades and without prior knowledge as to how it should be done.

 Dermaplaning can also appear to go wrong if you do not take care of your skin properly after the procedure.

 Due to removing the topmost layer of the dead skin cells, your skin is now more prone to sun damage.
-You should make sure you protect it with sunscreen and avoid unnecessary sun exposure.
+You should make sure you protect it with a high SPF sunscreen and avoid unnecessary sun exposure.

 Don’t go to the tanning salon or the beach immediately after dermaplaning.